-There was no directed fishery for Atka mackerel in 2017.
-Currently in the Central Region and Southeast Region Atka mackerel are considered other groundfish and are allowed up to 20% as bycatch in aggregate during directed fisheries for groundfish.
+There was no directed fishery for Atka mackerel in 2019.
+Currently in the Central Region and Southeast Region Atka mackerel are considered part of the other groundfish assemblage and are allowed up to 20% as bycatch in aggregate in directed fisheries for groundfish.